 It's great that he was invested.
 That is, by far, the most important factor in a successful portfolio.

-But what happens when he ventures into the middlegame, where investors often gain the confidence to pick their own investments?
-We learn that it's not nearly as scary as it once was and you can get quite a bit of performance just investing in a simple three or four fund portfolio.
+But what happens when he ventures into the middle game, where investors often gain the confidence to pick their investments?
+We learn that it's not nearly as scary as it once was, and you can get quite a bit of performance just investing in a simple three or four-fund portfolio.
 You don't need the laundry list of investments.

 The trouble is when you want to transition to a simpler portfolio.
-Getting from that list to a 3-4 fund portfolio will have some pain associated with it and could be a deterrent.
+Getting from that list to a three to four-fund portfolio will have some pain associated with it and could be a deterrent.

-You could argue that you can skip this messy transition period and save yourself some headache by going with a simple portfolio from the start.
+You could argue that you can skip this messy transition period and save yourself some headaches by going with a simple portfolio from the start.

 Target Date Fund Alternatives

 If you don't have the confidence to pick your investments, you can let a fund manager do it for you.

 Every major broker has its version of a target retirement fund – which adjusts based on your target retirement date.
 The names may be different, but the goal is the same.
 Vanguard calls them Target Retirement Funds, Fidelity calls them Freedom Funds, Charles Schwab calls them Target Date Funds, etc.